peter-conalgo/freesurface/README.md

 more of a tool for you to track down the original evolution of the idea or maybe you could say meme.

 The idea for this approach to the project was inspired by [pullup](https://github.com/larvalabs/pullup).
 It's just a baby, so jump on board and get your ideas in.
-Tracing back a little more, their idea was rooted from a cool Node.js boilerplate called [Hackathon Starter](https://github.com/sahat/hackathon-starter).
+Tracing back a little more, that idea was rooted from a cool Node.js boilerplate called [Hackathon Starter](https://github.com/sahat/hackathon-starter).
+It's a great way to get a bunch of hackers running at the same time to get their ideas out all at once.
-Currenlty at free surface we are really into projects that help everyone get off their feet with code and in the right direction.
+Currenlty at Free Surface we are really into projects that help everyone get off their feet with code and in the right direction.
 So thanks to folks who find satisfaction in those things.